HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Loaded_Panel.png)

-After you drag and drop an element on the canvas, a placeholder appears representing the element.
-Note that you cannot edit placeholders in Presentation Designer because the actual display value comes from the content item.
+After you drag and drop an element on the canvas, a placeholder representing the element appears.
+You cannot edit placeholders in Presentation Designer as the actual display value comes from the content item.
 See the following content element structure:

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Structure.png)